rickardlindberg/rickardlindberg.me/writing/reliable-socket-servers/index.markdown

 If the loop script is a simple loop like this, perhaps it makes sense to inline it.
 But if the loop script is more complex, perhaps even a third party product to manage server processes, it makes sense to do the `execvp`.

-### Can we use this technique to create a load balancer?

-Well, yes.

-If the loop script spawns multiple server processes, the operating system will load balance between them.

-No fancy load balancing software needed.

 ### Why socket option REUSE?